Integrate Node.js with Retell AI and Twilio: Lessons from My Setup

 case 'call_analyzed':

-// Post-call analysis with sentiment, summary
+// Post-call analysis with sentiment scores, summary

 console.log('Analysis:', event.call.call_analysis);